ue bot icon

 • Managing a business, or any organization, I came to see, was more practical art than applied science.
 Yes, there were some useful disciplines, as in any art form, but what worked best could not be wholly determined in advance.
 Every situation was different.
 The actors, the motives, the resources, the constraints were never the same.

-• …schools, at every level, prefer to teach what can be taught, rather than what needs to be learnt.
+• …schools, at every level, prefer to teach what can be taught rather than what needs to be learned.

 • I have found that knowing what one ought to do in a situation is easy; It is the doing part that is tough.